1 ¡Hola! :)

 The following video provides the Spanish pronunciation of the alphabet, courtesy of EO Español Online.

-Practice pronouncing the Spanish alphabet in groups of 3-4 by taking turns pronouncing each letter in Spanish until you reach all of them.
+Practice pronouncing the Spanish alphabet in small groups by taking turns pronouncing each letter from the following poster until you reach all of them.
 If you are studying online, you could pronounce the letters on your own.

 Estudiante 1- Ah